Final report for GW22-233

 Hypothesis:

-Our central hypothesis is that PGS can be used to induce plant immune responses against targeted pathogens of interest.
-Additionally, a secondary hypothesis is that the use of a crude extract from PGS may be more effective in inducing the immune response by delivering BITC more effectively.
+Our central hypothesis was that PGS can be used to induce plant immune responses against targeted pathogens of interest.
+Additionally, a secondary hypothesis was that the use of a crude extract from PGS may be more effective in inducing the immune response by delivering BITC more effectively.
 These hypotheses are supported in part by data collected in our preliminary study as well as associated literature.
-Thus, our research plan is to assist local vegetable food crop producers in Hawai`i to overcome the overarching challenge of soil-borne diseases by using ground papaya seed (PGS) to induce plant systemic resistance against the targeted pathogens.
-Our overall goal is to work with local growers and extension agents to develop a protocol for farmers to use PGS effectively.
+Thus, our research plan was to assist local vegetable food crop producers in Hawai`i to overcome the overarching challenge of soil-borne diseases by using ground papaya seed (PGS) to induce plant systemic resistance against the targeted pathogens.
+Our overall goal was to work with local growers and extension agents to develop a protocol for farmers to use PGS effectively.

 Materials and methods:

-During our first year, we collected data pertaining to (1) kai choi greenhouse trial using PGS and CE treatments to induce systemic resistance and (2) a field trial of PGS and CE on Rhizoctonia- and Fusarium-infested soil on a collaborating kai choi farmer’s farm (Owen Kaneshiro Farm, Waianae, HI).
+During our first year, we collected data pertaining to (1) kai choi greenhouse trial using papaya ground seed (PGS) and papaya seed crude extract (CE) treatments to induce systemic resistance and (2) a field trial of PGS and CE on Rhizoctonia- and Fusarium-infested soil on a collaborating kai choi farmer’s farm (Owen Kaneshiro Farm, Waianae, HI).

 Objective 1: Examine if PGS can induce systemic resistance (ISR) of crops against broad spectrum of pests and pathogens by examining expression of ISR genes.